 Things You'll Need

-- Long dress with a full skirt
+Long dress with a full skirt

-- Dark socks or stockings
+Dark socks or stockings

-- Dark shoes or boots
+Dark shoes or boots

-Find a long dress with a very full skirt.
+Find a long, dark-colored dress with a very full skirt.
 A long, full skirt and coordinating blouse will also work.
 The dress should have long sleeves and a high neckline.
 If you use a skirt and blouse, find a blouse that buttons up the front and has long sleeves with a lot of volume.

 Pin the bodice of the apron to the middle of the apron skirt.
 Use hem tape to join these two pieces together.
 Using the iron, fuse the hem tape to the bodice of the apron first, according to manufacturer's directions.
 Fuse a section of hem tape along the top edge of the apron skirt.
 Then add the apron tie and to join the tie to the apron.

 Wear the Dress

 Put the costume dress on.
 Fluff up the skirt to amplify its fullness as much as possible.